 An activated account will also help when you arrive on campus and need to access a computer or the WiFi connection on campus!

-Some students may have the MMR vaccination, but must still take a TB test with a U.S. licensed physician.
-Because such physicians may not be available in your home country, you must to take the TB test once you arrive in the U.S. Such tests can be taken at the Student Health Services clinic.
+TB tests must be completed by a U.S. licensed physician.
+Because such physicians may not be available in your home country, you must to take the TB test once you arrive in the U.S. Such tests can be taken at the University Health Services clinic.
 Let University Health Services know that you are an international student and can only take the TB test once you arrive in the U.S. They may be able to adjust any registration holds and keep you from having your classes dropped.

-Failure to complete the Health Clearance will prevent you from moving into student housing and attending classes, and you will have all of your registered classes dropped.
+Failure to complete the Health Clearance will prevent you from moving into student housing and attending classes, and you may have all of your registered classes dropped.

 International students on F-1 and J-1 visas must prove that they have a minimum amount of insurance to cover the length of their program.
 The university sponsors its own Student Health Insurance Plan (SHIP), which is a fully comprehensive plan, which means it covers a wider range of situations and services.
 However, students may purchase other options, as long as they meet minimum requirements set by the university.
 Health insurance may be purchased before you arrive in the U.S. Go to the ISS Health Insurance page to read about insurance minimums and proof requirements.

-If you do not prove that you have adequate health insurance by the start of the semester, a hold will be placed on your registration and block you from adding or dropping courses.
+If you do not prove that you have adequate health insurance by the start of the semester, a hold will be activated on your registration and block you from adding or dropping courses.

 The ELI Placement Test is given to new international students whose prior coursework and test scores indicate a possible need for additional English language instruction to succeed in a U.S. university.
 Based on your ELI placement test results, you may be exempted from ELI, or placed into a series of required ELI courses.

 Students who are required to take the ELI test will have the “ELI hold” placed on their student record at the time of admission and will not be able to register for courses until the hold is removed.
-The ELI hold is removed when you register for any test, but will be reset if you fail to appear for the test.
+The ELI hold is removed when you register for any ELI Placement date, but will be reset if you fail to appear for the test.

 By signing up early for an ELI Placement Test, you can avoid having the ELI hold stop your registration for courses.

 All new F-1 and J-1 students must undergo a visa regulatory orientation and check-in through International Student Services (ISS), which we call "Visa Clearance."
-Most of it can be completed online, and you finish by checking in at the ISS office at a pre-scheduled time after you arrive in the U.S. To start, go to Visa Clearance.
+It can be completed online after your arrival.
+To start, go to Visa Clearance.
 After that you can see our plans for Welcome Events for the upcoming semester.

 If you do not complete Visa Clearance by the start of the semester, you will have a hold on your registration that will block you from adding or dropping courses.

 New Graduate Student Orientation, organized by the Graduate Division, is free and designed to complement orientations offered by individual graduate programs.
 The Graduate Division also requires specific orientations for graduate assistants.
 Each graduate department or school may also hold their own orientations.
 If you have not received such information, check with your major department.

 Check the UH Manoa Registration Time Table to know when you can register for classes.
 For registration help, consult the Registration Step-by-Step Guide produced by the Registrar's Office.
 Make sure you cleared any holds on your registration.
 You can check for holds by going to MyUH and clicking on "View Holds."